LewisRye/lewisrye.github.io-old/about.md

 permalink: about
 ---

+> About me:

-> Computer Science student with an interest in Java, C#, general backend development and networks.
+Computer science student with an interest in Java, C#, general backend development and networks.